 Please take a moment to review the prom expectations and information within these documents.
 If a CCC student plans on bringing a non-CCC student to Prom, they must please complete this guest form.
-All Prom tickets are available via Parent Portal only March 2-13, 2020.
-An email with more information has been sent to all juniors and seniors and their parents.
+All Prom tickets are available via Parent Portal only.
+An email with more information will be sent to all juniors and seniors and their parents.
 If you have any questions about this event, please contact Mrs. Garland, email@example.com.

 This is a week planned to recognize the senior class as they prepare for graduation and also the junior class as rising seniors.
 The week includes a Junior/Senior recognition ceremony in which the current senior class recognizes the juniors as future leaders of the school.
 There is also a Junior/Senior breakfast, senior slideshow, presentation of senior superlatives, the senior picnic and the much anticipated Grad Bash trip.
 Prom is also usually around this time to add to the fun and festivities.